 And he never once shies away from the legend and rumors that surround him.
 He creates melodies and songs around this peccadillo.
 “Cross Road Blues” (Crossroad), “Last Fair Deal Gone Down,” “If I Had Possession Over Judgement Day,” “Me and the Devil Blues,” and “Hellhound on My Trail.”

 From 1936-1938, Robert goes from Mississippi rat to the KING OF DELTA BLUES… Then, the Devil comes back to collect his part of the bargain.

-On August 16, 1938, at the age of 27, near Greenwood, Mississippi, Robert dies.
-The local newspaper doesn’t pick up the story and for more than 30 years, the man simply vanishes.
+On August 16, 1938, at the age of 27, near Greenwood, Mississippi, Robert died.
+The local newspaper doesn’t pick up the story, and for more than 30 years, the man simply vanishes.
 No one knows that he’s dead and in a grave.
-No formal autopsy was done, as a dead black man discovered by the side of the street near a farm, doesn’t really bother the local all-white constabulary.
-A pro forma exam was done to file the death certification, and no direct cause of death was discovered.
+No formal autopsy was done, as a dead black man discovered by the side of the street near a farm doesn’t really bother the local all-white constabulary.
+A pro forma exam was done to file the death certificate, and no direct cause of death was discovered.

-30 years later, Dylan, Richards, Clapton start raving about the man inspired them, Robert Johnsons.
-A morbid fascination starts to seize music fans and suddenly Robert’s old records start to fly off the shelves.
-Music historians take notice and begin to track down the legend of Robert Johnson.
+30 years later, Dylan, Richards, and Clapton start raving about the man who inspired them, Robert Johnsons.
+A morbid fascination starts to seize music fans, and suddenly Robert’s old records start to fly off the shelves.
+Music historians took notice and began to track down the legend of Robert Johnson.

 His life is filled with plot holes and incongruities… His death is as enigmatic.

 - He had congenital Syphilis, and this ended up contributing to his demise.